 Just as Earth’s absorption of solar energy powered an endless procession of cycles across its surface, so too did the salmon's absorption of marine nutrients power the endless cycle of its generations.

 Just as the Earth's cycles steadily spun the sun's energy out across the planet's surface, so too did the salmon cycles steadily spin nutrient energy out to its ecosystem.⁶⁸

 And just as Earth’s outwards energetic spiral steadily greened its biosphere, so too did the salmon's outwards dispersion of nutrients relentlessly contribute to the enrichment of its biome— a common home for which countless other creatures could flourish.⁶⁹

 And so too the salmon!

 As the bears, bugs, eagles and humans with whom it shared interdependence thrived, the living conditions for future salmon generations steadily improved.
-As the cycles of all these creatures more often than naught also spiraled outwards also, they synced, intertwined and reverberated.⁷⁰ Steadily the once barren coastal interior steadily flourished.
-Salmon populations increased and their spiraling cycle spun with ever more abundance and vitality.⁷¹
+As the cycles of all these creatures more often than naught also spiraled outwards also, they synced, intertwined and reverberated.⁷⁰ Steadily the once barren coastal interior flourished.
+Salmon populations increased and grew in abundance and vitality.⁷¹

 Within this great green unfolding, we find our second Earthen ethic.